Procurement messages speed up the automation of business processes and make them more efficient

 Tender Clarification 1.0 Tender Clarification

-The PEPPOL pre-award content also includes the data models, XML schemas, and validation programs developed by DG GROW of the European Union such as the European Single Procurement Document (ESPD) in the public procurement sector.
+Peppol’s pre-award content also includes data models, XML schemas and validation programs developed by the EU’s DG GROW, such as the ESPD (European Single Procurement Document) in the area of public procurement.
 ESPD comprises the transmission of two documents: ESPDRequest and ESPDResponse.
 ESPDRequest contains preliminary requirements for the tenderer in public contracts, and ESPDResponse contains the tenderer’s response to these requirements.

 The general Message Level Response 3.0 notification and the Invoice Response 3.0 notification have also been implemented in the post-award specifications.
 Both notification messages are based on the UBL ApplicationResponse 2.1 message.